U.S. awards $2.8 billion for EV battery, grid projects

 The White House is also launching an effort to strengthen critical mineral supply chains as automakers race to expand U.S. electric vehicle and battery production dubbed the "American Battery Material Initiative."

-The 20 manufacturing and processing companies in 15 states winning U.S. Energy Department grants will use funds to develop enough battery-grade lithium, graphite and nickel and the first large-scale, U.S. commercial lithium electrolyte salt production facility.
+The 20 manufacturing and processing companies in at least 12 states winning U.S. Energy Department grants will use funds to develop enough battery-grade lithium, graphite and nickel and the first large-scale, U.S. commercial lithium electrolyte salt production facility.

 The projects include "retrofitted, and expanded commercial-scale domestic facilities to produce battery materials, processing, cell components, and battery recycling and demonstrations"